carmenbianca/report-liferay/report.md

 two minutes, which is a lot more ideal than 58 hours.

-Resultatively, this meant that *git-restore-mtime* should be run in advance of the mass-conversion script, and the mass-conversion script could simply probe the file system for the latest modification date.
+Resultatively, this meant that *git-restore-mtime* should be run in advance of the header conversion tool, and the tool could simply probe the file system for the latest modification date.

 I researched the source code of *git-restore-mtime* to see if I could replicate its speed without needing to rely on *mtime*---effectively an unnecessary